-Senate Sub. for Senate Sub. for HB 2386 requires any person, board, commission, or similar body (board) that determines the qualifications of individuals for licensure to revise its requirements to list the specific civil and criminal records that could disgualify an applicant from receiving a license, certification, or registration.
+Senate Sub. for Senate Sub. for HB 2386 requires any person, board, commission, or similar body (board) that determines the qualifications of individuals for licensure to revise its requirements to list the specific civil and criminal records that could disqualify an applicant from receiving a license, certification, or registration.
 The revision must occur within 180 days after the effective date of the bill.
 The provisions do not apply to the Kansas Commission on Peace Officers' Standards and Training, the Kansas Highway Patrol, the Board of Accountancy, the Behavioral Sciences Regulatory Board, the State Board of Healing Arts, the State Board of Pharmacy, the Emergency Medical Services Board, the Board of Nursing, the Kansas Real Estate Commission, the Office of the Attorney General, and the Kansas Insurance Department; to any county, township, city, school district, or other political or taxing subdivision of state or any agency thereof; or to any profession that has an educational requirement for licensure that requires a degree beyond a bachelor's degree.
-(The corresponding rules and regulations of the Board of Cosmetology and the State Board of Mortuary Arts were heard at the December 10, 2018, meeting.
-Corresponding rules and regulations of the Board of Technical Professions were heard at the May 14, 2019, meeting.
-Corresponding rules and regulations of the Board of Examiners in Fitting and Dispensing of Hearing Instruments were heard at the August 6, 2019, meeting.)
+(The corresponding rules and regulations of the Board of Cosmetology and the State Board of Mortuary Arts were heard at the December 10, 2018, meeting; the Board of Technical Professions at the May 14, 2019, meeting; the Board of Examiners in Fitting and Dispensing of Hearing Instruments at the August 6, 2019, meeting; the Board of Adult Care Home Administrators at the November 20, 2019, meeting; the Board of Barbering at the October 5, 2020, meeting; and the Board of Cosmetology at the July 9, 2021, meeting.)